hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/archive.md

 *0 artifacts collected*

-*Defunct websites, dead platforms, error screens, and the remnants of an earlier internet.*
+*Defunct websites, dead platforms, error screens, broken links, forgotten logins.
+The remnants of an earlier internet that still haunt the present.*

 ---